LRZ-BADW/AITS-containers/3-HPC-AI/README.md

 ## Solution

 In the solution, we provide a Makefile that includes all this steps and takes you to a running container that contains audio files to transcribe.
+Use `make solution` to make all the steps.